TheGreatMcPain/a-basic-shell/README.txt

                                 part of the prompt.

 "I also added an easter egg command.
-It doesn't actually do what you think it does though."
+It doesn't actually do what you think it does."
 HINT: It starts with fork.

 Challenges that I ran into: